ramparthiban34/ai-student-assistant/README.md

 - `index.html` - Main application file

 ## How to Run Locally
-1. Download or clone the repository.
-2. Open `index.html` in your browser.
+1. Open `index.html` in your browser.

 ## How to Host on GitHub Pages
 1. Create a new **public** repository on GitHub.